DickinsonCollege/FarmData2/INSTALL.md

 #### Development Platform ####

 We recommend [Ubuntu Linux](https://ubuntu.com/) as the development platform for FarmData2.
 It is the development platform used by the core team and thus is the most well understood and most fully tested.
 Users of Windows and MacOS should consider using Ubuntu Linux within [Virtual Box](https://www.virtualbox.org/) as their development platform.
-The It's FOSS guide to [Install Linux Inside Windows Using VirtualBox](https://itsfoss.com/install-linux-in-virtualbox/) is a good place to start if you are unfamiliar with this process.
+The FOSS guide to [Install Linux Inside Windows Using VirtualBox](https://itsfoss.com/install-linux-in-virtualbox/) is a good place to start if you are unfamiliar with this process.
 This is a guide for Windows, but works equally well for MacOS with a little adaptation.

 That said, developers experienced with tools like git, docker and docker-compose should not face any substantial barriers to development on Windows, MacOS or other Linux flavors.